-Support with your feelings for your baby
+Support with your feelings towards your baby

-You may find bonding with your new born baby less straightforward than one would naturally expect.
+You may find bonding with your newborn baby less straightforward than one would naturally expect.
 However, it's important to recognise that there are numerous reasons why this can happen:

 Bonding is totally different for everyone no matter if this is your first baby or you already have children.
 Every birth experience is different.

 It can be hard to know who needs you most when your loved one is going through treatment and it is heart-breaking to watch them unable to participate in the way they would hope to and so feel torn.